We occasionally recommend products we love and might be paid a share of the sale.

 Once a player wins a hole, they are considered “1 Up.”
 The player that lost the hole is considered “1 Down.”
 If the first player wins another hole, they go 2 Up and so on.

 When one player is down the same number of holes as are remaining in the match, they are considered “dormie.”
-This means that can no longer win the match and need to win all remaining holes to force a draw.
+Dormie means that can no longer lose the match and only need to tie one of the remaining holes to force a draw.

 If a player is up more holes than are remaining in the match, they are declared the winner.
 The winning score is noted by the number of holes that the player was up and the number of holes remaining when the match ended.